Nicholasli1995/VisualizingNDF/README.md

 * CUDA (Yet using CPU is possible if you want to modify the code)

 ## Pre-trained models
-You can download the pre-trained models at https://drive.google.com/drive/folders/1DM6wVSknkYBqGf1UwHQgJNUp40sYDMrv?usp=sharing and place them in the "pre-trained" folder.
+You can download the pre-trained models [here](https://drive.google.com/drive/folders/1DM6wVSknkYBqGf1UwHQgJNUp40sYDMrv?usp=sharing) and place them in the "pre-trained" folder.

 ## Visualization for Image Classification
 After downloading the pre-trained models, go to /src and